 The FutureLearn design is engaging: short ‘steps’ comprising around 750 words of text or a mix of text and video, building up into units representing an hour’s work (‘activities’), with a week’s work typically made up of three activities.
 Every single step has a discussion forum, and although there’s no obligation to talk to other learners, many do.
 There are normally multiple-choice ‘formative’ quizzes which simply enable you to see how you are doing along the way – and a ‘summative’ test at the end, which counts if you want to pass the course.
 When writing, we set clear learning outcomes and have to explain how each step contributes to these.
 Some older MOOCs on the first platforms to launch looked just like traditional learning, but recorded.
 For me, a FutureLearn MOOC beats hands-down the old model of an ‘online lecture’ in which you listened to someone speaking for an hour.
 I don’t learn in that distant way, and I’m not unusual in this.

 Those in traditional universities have argued that what students really want isn’t online learning, but traditional lectures backed up with some optional online resources.
 However, this is missing the point.
 The MOOC learner is often a very different sort of person, and the MOOC is a different sort of learning experience carried out for different personal goals.
+(Since originally writing this blog post I’ve discovered there are categories of learner, like ‘fixers’ who just want to find out a specific thing, or ‘advancers’ whose main interest is to progress their career)

 Before England raised university tuition fees, and also made registration for a degree a condition for receiving a student loan, many people took the odd module here and there with The Open University.
 Over the years – and sometimes decades – they would add in more modules and then perhaps put them together and make them into a degree.
 It was a gentle, organic process.
 A 60-credit module, which would take you a year, cost maybe £650: now it would cost you around £2,700 for an Arts and Humanities subject.
 In this new world, doing a degree has become a serious initial commitment rather than something to be explored slowly.
 It now matters to The Open University that students ideally complete their qualification in 6 or 7 years of part-time study: in the previous system, it was fine to take decades.
 I remember the first OU graduation ceremony I attended (an inspiring experience), where the previous VC asked every student how long it had taken them, and announced the longest period at the end – 40 years.
 There was massive applause!